louismullie/temp-data/markdown_final/c1abb619-faac-d017-b0a4-cbc49fa8c9b8.md

 ### Updates to recurrent uncomplicated urinary tract infections in women: AUA / CUA / SUFU guideline (2025) [^330ad9bb].
 The Journal of Urology (2025).
 High credibility.

-Recurrent urinary tract infection (rUTI) — diagnostic approach emphasizes clinical judgement over test-centric diagnosis, stating that "the answer to improved antimicrobial stewardship lies not in better testing, but in better clinical judgement."
-It adds that "clinicians should no longer rely on the findings of standard urine culture or any other ancillary detection method as a substitute for clinical judgement," that "Whenever possible, patients should be evaluated at each symptomatic presentation, at least with documentation of specific signs and symptoms and laboratory assessment," and that decisions should synthesize presentation and tests when "antibiotic treatment is likely to be of benefit."
+Recurrent urinary tract infection (rUTI) — diagnostic approach emphasizes clinical judgement over test-centric diagnosis, stating that "the answer to improved antimicrobial stewardship lies not in better testing, but in better clinical judgement".
+It adds that "clinicians should no longer rely on the findings of standard urine culture or any other ancillary detection method as a substitute for clinical judgement", that "Whenever possible, patients should be evaluated at each symptomatic presentation, at least with documentation of specific signs and symptoms and laboratory assessment", and that decisions should synthesize presentation and tests when "antibiotic treatment is likely to be of benefit".

 ---